 I was in a marriage, where I was willing to give away all I had.
 But if someone doesn’t value you it’s out of your self-control.
 Don’t let go of your self-respect for the sake of a happy marriage.
 I wouldn’t recommend it at all.

 Always know your worth!
 There is no point in staying with a person if it’s an abusive relationship.
-Try to consult a family law firm if you’ve decided to part ways with your partner.
+Try to consult a family lawyer or family law firm if you’ve decided to part ways with your partner.
 I, for one, realized I’m planting water to a dead flower.

 Don’t Force Him to Stay

 I made the mistake of forcing my husband to stay in the marriage even when he didn’t want to.
 There’s no point staying in an unwanted marriage.

 Divorce is considered to be taboo in a community.
 But it’s better to let him go if he wants that.
 You’d be heartbroken initially but you’ll learn to cope up with life.

 If he doesn’t want to stay, he has nothing to lose by negotiating with you.
 Don’t stoop low by clinging on to him.
 Forcing things on your spouse would just complicate things in the future.